1789 -London Gazette -

 1794 - JOHN WHARTON VOTED OUT - He lost the election in Beverley after he disagreed with some of his previous supporters over the war with France.

-He is made a Captain in the North Riding of Yorkshire Yeoman Cavalry.
+He was made a Captain in the North Riding of Yorkshire Yeoman Cavalry.

 The Revolution and execution of the King of France and the War with that country had caused a fear of a civil uprising in Britain and a possible invasion.